The Veterans Art Project

 opportunities that extend far beyond the classroom and help to build bridges to the broader community by creating

-and share art.To enhance programming VetArt endeavors to minimize barriers for participation
+opportunities to show and share art.To enhance programming VetArt endeavors to minimize barriers for participation

-throughout San Diego County.
+by creating strategic partnerships in several locations throughout San Diego County.
 Partners, such as the California

 Sculpture Academy in Fallbrook and the ASPIRE Center (VA SanDiego) are intended to enhance quality, accessibility and engagement.